 The Provost and the Vice President of Strategic Initiatives and Digital Education will jointly develop procedures and guidance related to distance education, based on federal and state laws and regulations, principles of SACSCOC, and applicable university policies and protocols relating to approval of courses, majors and degrees.
 Further, Rice Online, under the Vice President of Strategic Initiatives and Digital Education, will serve as a strategic resource in the development of courses or programs, and is responsible for ensuring that online courses or programs meet relevant requirements.
 Rice Online is also responsible for ensuring workflow/process completion and retaining appropriate records to demonstrate that the university has met its objectives and obligations.

-Distance and Online Education Course has been defined by SACSCOC as a formal educational process in which 50 percent or more of the instruction in a course occurs when students and instructors are not in the same place.
+Distance and Online Education Course has been defined by SACSCOC as a formal educational process in which the majority of the instruction in a course occurs when students and instructors are not in the same place.

 Distance and Online Education Program has been defined by SACSCOC as any series of courses leading to a degree, certificate, achievement, or credential, in which 25 percent or more of the credit hours or effort can be achieved through online or distance education.